 Crab spiders are also called flower spiders because they perch on flowers and ambush insects that light on the flowers.
 They can slowly change colors to blend in with the flower, but huntsman spiders can’t do this.

 Most are shades of brown or gray, though some species in the Micrommata genus are leaf green.
 Huntsman spiders also tend to be furry, and they can easily hide in small spaces despite their size.
 This is because their bodies tend to be flat, and they have those uniquely foldable legs.
 They are ambush predators and can also move surprisingly fast for their size.

 Huntsman spiders are found around the world save the coldest areas on earth.
 They hide in places that don’t see a lot of human traffic, such as garages, barns, and garden sheds.
 Some hide behind blinds and curtains and startle people who have come to adjust their window dressings.
 Huntsman spiders also shelter in cars and also startle people who try to adjust their rearview mirror.
 In the wild, they’re found under bark and under rocks.
 This gives them the name “wood spider.”

 Huntsman spiders usually eat small arthropods.
-They range from butterflies, cockroaches, and even scorpions.
+They range from butterflies to cockroaches, and even scorpions.
 Some species eat other spiders and are indeed cannibalistic.
-Some huntsman spiders are big enough to take bats, mice and small lizards.
+Some huntsman spiders are big enough to take bats, mice, and small lizards.